Step 3 - Targeting

 To be matched with publisher keywords in your campaign you should keep it simple, common and generic.
 For example, instead of “how to attract money” just put money or income.

-Make sure that the keywords you added match the type of content you are targeting, otherwise your campaign won't receive traffic, For example, using the keyword Casino when targeting Adult sites only will stop your campaign, as there are almost no Adult sites with "Casino" in their URLs or in their ad zone tags.
+Make sure that the keywords you added match the type of content you are targeting, otherwise your campaign won't receive traffic,

 You can target up to 500 keywords in a campaign.